Private Access · By Introduction

 Our business model is uncommon, and the right questions deserve direct answers.
 What follows is what we hear most often from thoughtful advisors considering a first engagement.

-Where Advisor's Edge or its affiliates hold positions as principals in specific opportunities, that is disclosed clearly in the relevant offering materials.
-Where we introduce advisors to third-party sponsors, we do so as a media and education partner — the sponsor's own licensed representatives handle the securities transaction directly with the advisor and their client.
+Where Advisor's Edge or its affiliates hold positions as principals in specific offerings, that is disclosed clearly in the relevant offering materials.
+For third-party sponsors, the sponsor's licensed representatives handle the securities transaction directly with the advisor and their client.

 The primary focus in every engagement is whether an offering creates genuine value for the end client.
 If it doesn't, nothing else matters.